ciscomanagedservices/ciscolive24-splunk-sustainability/README.md

 1. In Splunk, browse to **Settings > Advanced Search > Search Macros**.
 2. Clone `electricity-carbon-intensity-for-assets` and rename it to `electricity-carbon-intensity-for-assets-old`.
-3. Edit `electricity-carbon-intensity-for-assets` to be replaced with the following:
+3. Edit `electricity-carbon-intensity-for-assets` to replace it with the following:

     ```spl
     index=`electricity-carbon-intensity-index`
         [